-Tiffany Jenkins is an author, academic, broadcaster and columnist who writes a weekly column on social and cultural issues in the Scotsman.
-Her writing credits include BBC Culture, the Independent, the Art Newspaper, the Guardian and Spectator.
-She has been a visiting fellow at the London School of Economics, Department of Law and was previously the director of the Arts and Society Programme at the Institute of Ideas.
-She divides her time between London and Edinburgh.
+Tiffany Jenkins is an author, academic, broadcaster and consultant on cultural policy.
+Her writing credits include the Independent, the Art Newspaper, the Guardian, the Scotsman (for which she was a weekly columnist on social and cultural issues) and the Spectator.
+She is an Honorary Fellow in Department of Art History at the University of Edinburgh; a former visiting fellow in the Department of Law at the London School of Economics and was previously the director of the Arts and Society Programme at the Institute of Ideas.
+She competed her PhD in Sociology at the University of Kent and divides her time between London and Edinburgh.

-Her book Keeping Their Marbles: How Treasures of the Past Ended Up in Museums and Why They Should Stay There was published by OUP 2016 to great critical acclaim.
+Her book Keeping Their Marbles: How Treasures of the Past Ended Up in Museums and Why They Should Stay There was published in 2016 to critical acclaim.
 She is also the author of Contesting Human Remains in Museum Collections: The Crisis of Cultural Authority.

-She was the presenter of the BBC Radio 4 programme ‘Beauty and the Brain’, which explored what science can tell us about art, and has written and presented a narrative history of secrecy, which will be broadcast on Radio 4 in autumn 2016.
+Tiffany Jenkins appears regularly on Radio 4, including Thinking Allowed, ‘Front Row’ and ‘Saturday Review’ and Radio 3’s ‘Free Thinking‘.
+She presented the BBC Radio 4 programme ‘Beauty and the Brain’, which explored what science can tell us about art, and most recently wrote and presented A Narrative History of Secrecy, which was broadcast on Radio 4 in December 2016.

 She is also speaks regularly at conferences around the world and is an accomplished keynote speaker.